Lizard Peninsula · TR12

 Why The Lizard is its own job.

-Conservation Area, AONB and Heritage Coast all apply; coastal cliff exposure and views from the South West Coast Path are weighed heavily.
+Cornwall Council's lens on The Lizard is consistent: conservation Area, AONB and Heritage Coast all apply; coastal cliff exposure and views from the South West Coast Path are weighed heavily.
 Serpentine quarrying heritage adds a further design layer.
 For planning application specifically, parts of The Lizard sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape; the surrounding landscape falls inside the Cornwall Area of Outstanding Natural Beauty, so massing, height and landscape impact carry extra weight in any planning decision; coastal salt-laden air around The Lizard drives detailing choices — fixings, render systems and timber treatments all need to be specified for exposure; Cornwall Council's Local Plan applies tighter tests to isolated rural dwellings here, so design rationale and policy fit need to be set out clearly from the outset.
 That's why we treat every The Lizard project as a TR12-area job first — not a generic Cornwall job with a postcode bolted on.
+The 1950s coastal bungalows that dominate The Lizard (and continue out toward Mullion) set the tone for any planning application scheme here.

 Planning note